 If you are working with a stand mixer, you should put on the dough hook to mix the dough now, but you can also just knead the dough by hand in a large bowl.

 The kind of weird step about this dough is that once it is mostly mixed you add in 1/2 cup of unsalted butter that has been softened but not melted.

 Mix this into the dough using your hands or the dough hook.
 At first it’ll look like a mistake.
 The dough will start to kind of separate and your blood pressure my rise a bit.
 Don’t worry.
 Eventually, it will come together.

 The final dough should be very soft and slightly sticky.
 If it’s very sticky, feel free to add a bit more flour to it.
 Then add the dough to a buttered bowl and let it rise for 90 minutes.

-The Filling for Cream Cheese Cherry Roll
+The Filling for Cream Cheese Cherry Pastry

 While the dough rises, make your cheese filling.
 This is pretty straightforward.
 Just stir together the three ingredients in a small bowl.

 After the dough has doubled in size, punch it down and roll it out on a lightly floured surface.
 You are shooting for about an 18-inch rectangle.